 What is the mask made of?

 Fabric and construction make a huge difference when determining the effectiveness of a cloth face mask.
+According to the CDC and some recent studies, tightly woven fabric is ideal for cloth face masks.
 The best face masks have built-in filtration by way of tightly woven cotton, linen, silk, or polyester.

 Can I breathe through the mask?